 Best water bottles for travelers:

 Save money on food in Iceland by shopping for groceries at local grocery stores like Bónus and Krónan.
 Both stores carry a variety of snacks, drinks, and many other items you might need during your stay.
-Avoid grocery stores like 10/11 and Kvosin Supermarket which are notoriously more expensive.
+Avoid grocery stores like 10/11 and Kvosin Supermarket, which are notoriously more expensive.

-Skip the tip
+8. Skip the Tip

-When you eat out in Icleand, skip the tip.
+When you eat out in Iceland, skip the tip.
 Unlike most countries where tipping is the majority of the staff’s earnings, tipping isn’t customary here because the “service charge” found on the bill covers tipping.

-Next listen to this episode where I share even more practical tips for saving money in Iceland.
+Next, listen to this episode where I share even more practical tips for saving money in Iceland.

-Danielle is a travel finance strategist, author, speaker and podcaster.
-She paid off $63,000 of student loan debt in 4 years, bought a house at 27 and has traveled to 26 countries.
+Danielle Desir is a financially savvy traveler, 4x author, and podcaster.
+She paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries.
 She refuses to let her financial responsibilities hold her back from living life on her terms.
 Listen to The Thought Card Podcast here which has over 80,000 podcast downloads.